The search for Gabby Petito's fiancé Brian Laundrie continues. Here's why it's been so hard to find him - KTVZ

 The FBI executed a search warrant Monday on Laundrie’s parents’ home, where he lived with Petito.

-The FBI removed Christopher and Roberta Laundrie from the home, executed the search warrant, and then brought them back inside for questioninga, Taylor said.
-The search of the home concluded Monday evening, the FBI tweeted.
+The FBI removed Christopher and Roberta Laundrie from the home, executed the search warrant, and then brought them back inside for questioning, Taylor said.

 Police visited the home last week but the family refused to talk and instead gave authorities their attorney’s information, Taylor said.